Quality Standards and Heavy Metal Control of Talc as an Anti-Adherent in Pharmaceutical Tablets

 Mercury (Hg) | 30 µg/day | ≤ 1 ppm |

-Source Verification: Choose talc from deposits proven to be free from asbestos and high heavy metal content.
+Verify source deposits to avoid asbestos and high heavy metal levels

 Conclusion